Dana94/2019-website/blog/2021-01-22-docker-part-2.md

 There are various optional commands you can use.
 I'm just listing the ones I've learned so far:

 - `FROM <image>[:<tag>]` can start you off with an existing image as the base of the build.
-In DockerHub (we'll get to this in a bit), there are specific images that you can use like `node` or `python` for running programs based in that language(?).
+In Docker Hub (we'll get to this in a bit), there are specific images that you can use like `node` or `python` for running programs based in that language(?).

 - `WORKDIR path/to/folder` is the name of the directory being created in the container.

 - `RUN <command>` launches necessary commands to run the program as you would do locally (for example: to install dependencies in a node project, you'd have to include `RUN npm install`).

-- `COPY <path/to/source> <path/to/destination>` will copy the rest of the project's code into the container.
+- `COPY <path/to/source> <path/to/destination>` will copy the rest of the project's code into the image.
 There are 2 arguments for this command.
-The first being the path where the code is located, and the second being what path in the container it's being copied to.
+The first being the path where the files are located locally, and the second being what path in the image it's being copied to.

 - `EXPOSE <port>` is used to specify what ports the container should listen to when running.
 You need to publish the port in the command to run the container.
+The port is expected in the project's code.
+This actually optional here and isn't required to run the container.
+What's important is when publishing it.
+This is to show as documentation.

 - `CMD ["<executable>", "<param1>", ...]` is the command to execute the project.
 There is only one of these instructions in the file.
+This won't be executed when the _image_ is created but when the _container_ is created.

 ## What is an Image?